graemerocher/micronaut-oraclecloud-workshop/lab_configuration/lab_configuration.md

 ### Objectives

 In this lab you will:
-* Learn how to modify a Micronaut applications configuration
+* Learn how to modify a Micronaut application's configuration
 * Learn how to alter configuration via the environment
 * Understand Micronaut environments